-Sitagliptin (Januvia) and Saxagliptin (Onglyza) (DPP-4 Inhibitors) (OLD VERSION)
+Sitagliptin (Januvia) and Saxagliptin (Onglyza) (DPP-4 Inhibitors)

 Sitagliptin (Januvia) and saxagliptin (Onglyza) are antidiabetic medications that work by blocking the DPP-4 enzyme, allowing for increased action of incretin hormones and increased release of insulin.
 These medications are only effective in the presence of insulin and can only be used in patients with type II diabetes.
-Keep in mind, however, DPP-4 inhibitors are considered third-line medications for the treatment of diabetes and should only be used if first and second line medications have failed to provide adequate blood glucose control.
+Keep in mind, however, DPP-4 inhibitors are considered adjunctive therapy for the treatment of diabetes and should only be used if monotherapy has failed to provide adequate blood glucose control.
 Side effects include upper respiratory infection, pancreatitis, and hypersensitivity reactions.